carapiske/PDAL_workflow/README.md

 Parallelization is initiated using multiple processes.
 Because the modules require functions to be called from imported packages, see lidar_functions.py for functions.
 Typically these functions execute pipelines using json files which allows us to alter json files in the script without altering the lidar_functions packages.<br>
 The basic outline of parallelization involves listing all the files in a directory, creating a list of the full file paths along with output file paths and executing the function on these two lists.

+Other pipelines are run by combining point clouds prior to rasterization.

+See lidar_workflow.ipynb for detailed documentation on processing.

 # Raster Processing Workflow
+Much of this workflow involves multiplying logicals in order to filter out points that we throw out.
+This means that it's important to be intentional about the specific NoData (or NaN) values because logicals automatically assign 0s to FALSE values.
+(e.g. in our final stages, if we multiple snow depth by an "open" classified raster that contains 0s, we will propogate false 0s through our analyses)
+## Terrain classifications
 Separate scripts were created for raster and LAS files.
 This script processes raster files created from the rasterization of LAS files.
 The goal is to run pixel-pixel calculations to retreive snow depth based on canopy structure classifications.

+The workflow begins with terrain calculations.
+We target slope, aspect, northness (cos(aspect) * sin(slope)), eastness (sin(aspect) * sin(slope)), and elevation.
+These calculations are all based on the BE raster created from classified las files.
+For unclassified las files, either classify using PDAL algorithms, or use last returns/lowest 10th percentile of returns in a pixel etc. based on point density of the LAS files.

+The easiest way to run these calculations is to load rasters into numpy arrays, run calculations, and save back to tifs.
+In general, I tried to run most calculations raster-raster to avoid any mistakes with projections etc.

+Each raster is filtered and cropped to the AOI.

+## Vegetation Classifications
+The naming conventions here get a bit confusion, but to we start with the height strata defined from the lidar processing workflow.
+Each height strata raster contains the number of returns in the specified height (i.e. strata_neg0pt15_0pt15 contains the number of returns [-0.15:0.15))

+See our refined classification logic (https://docs.google.com/document/d/1-HndVgydwBWQGCzLMCvowkY_Idll0IDog-vd3OrTiio/edit) for more details.

+Each raster is translated into a logical (1=true 0=false) depending on refined classification schemes.
+NoData not specified

+Each set of logical rasters that apply to classification schemes are multiplied.
+NoData = 0 <br>
+This results in four rasters representing open, tall, short, and understory canopy classifications <br>

+Extract the height above ground values (using the CHM created from only points <=1.5) at potential short/understory locations in order to determine whether snow depth is at the critical threshold that allows us to keep the pixel.

+Combine tall/understory and short/open pixels.

+Create a single classified raster (1-open, 2-short, 3-understory, 4-tall)

+Filter out water bodies.

+### Characterize Canopy

+Target canopy characteristics that represent resilience to disturbance

+DNC - distance to nearest canopy

+fVeg - fraction of a pixel classified as veg (CHM >= 3)

+canopy density - number of returns >=3 / total number of returns

+TAO - tree approximate object these data are retreived from R and rasterized in QGIS; using TAO height in each 1m pixel, create rasters w/ max height, avg height, number of TAO,

+Openness index - DNC *2 (to get diameter) / avg.
+TAO height

+LAI' - canopy density * (canopy height / max canopy height)

+Vegetation Buffer - Create a vegetation buffer around tree-classified points.
+The goal is to filter "open" pixels so that they aren't impacted by canopy.